Activities at Karachi Port Trust and Port Qasim

-KARACHI: The Karachi Port Trust handled 58,579 tonnes of cargo comprising 31,722 Tons of import cargo and 26,857 tonnes of export cargo during last 24 hours ending at 0700 hours.
+KARACHI: The Karachi Port Trust handled 124,160 tonnes of cargo comprising 71,144 tonnes of import cargo and 53,016 tonnes of export cargo during last 24 hour ending at 0700 hours.

 PORT QASIM

-A total of twelve ships were engaged at PQA berths during the last 24 hours, out of them two ships, Chemroad Zenith and Flag Filia left the port on Wednesday morning, while four more ships, Hope Island, Conti-Courage, Delta and Advantage Paradise are expected to sail on Wednesday.
+A total of eight ships were engaged at PQA berths during the last 24 hours, out of them seven ships, Marathopolis, Tethis-7, Ammos, Scio Spirit, Blue Jamaica, Advantage Paradise and Al-Thakhira are expected to sail on Thursday.

-There are 09 ships at Outer Anchorage of Port Qasim, out of them three ships, Marathopolis, Ammos and Peace Victoria carrying Container, Steel Coil and Mogas are expected to take berths at respectively QICT, MW-2 and FOTCO on Wednesday 22nd May, while five more container ships, Athenian, One Reinforcement, Wan Hai-316, Maersk Denver and X-Press Kaveri are due to arrive at Port Qasim on Thursday, 23rd May, 2024.
+There are 10 ships at Outer Anchorage of Port Qasim, out of them four ships, VTC Phoenix, Kouros Glory, Peace Victoria and Al-Daayen& five more ships, Epic Bolivia, Athenian, One Reinforcement, Wan Hai-316 and Maersk Denver scheduled load/offload Rice, Cement, Mogas, LNG, Gas oil and Container are expected to take berths at respectively MW-1, MW-2, FOTCO, PGPCL, EVTL and QICT on Thursday 23rd May, while two more container ships, Atlantic Ibis and Myny are due to arrive at Port Qasim on Friday, 24th May, 2024.

 Copyright Business Recorder, 2024